sohalsdr/bliss/README.md

 Now you can delete the dummy posts/pages and start making your own!

-Media (such as images, videos) are placed in the "public" folder and carried over to the "build" folder via rsync.
+Media (such as images, videos) are placed in the `public` folder and carried over to the "build" folder via rsync.
 You can easily remove this altogether inside the main `bliss` script if you plan to store media elsewhere (or not use any at all).

 ---